schostin/senacor-intermission2022-05-linkerd/README.md

 This repository contains documentation and code samples of the deployed resources to the GKE cluster.

+No automation or pipeline included yet, maybe something for later :)

 ## Pre-requisites

 You'll some **Kubernetes cluster** running and best to also have a **DNS zone** somewhere.
 I used external-dns